 Board of Directors

-There is hereby created a Board of Directors of the MCCC, herein referred to as the “Board”, which shall be empowered to oversee and administer the MCCC, in the manner provided in the Bylaws, as may be amended from time to time.
-The Board shall be fully empowered to oversee and direct all the affairs of the MCCC and to do all things necessary or convenient for the furtherance of the purposes of the MCCC, including but not limited to: expending and receiving funds; entering into contracts, leases, and other agreements and obligations; employing personnel either as employees or by contract, including consultants, such as technology advisors, attorneys, accountants or others.
-At all times as Member is an eligible Voting Member (as such term is defined in the Bylaws), Member and each other eligible MCCC Voting Member shall elect those Board representatives as provided in the Bylaws, who shall each serve for an indefinite term and until such Board representative dies, resigns, retires from employment with, or is otherwise removed or replaced by the affirmative vote of a majority of the Voting Members present and participating at the Annual Meeting, or at a special meeting of the Voting Members called, noticed and held for such purposes.
+There is hereby created a Board of Directors of MnCCC, herein referred to as the “Board”, which shall be empowered to oversee and administer MnCCC, in the manner provided in the Bylaws, as may be amended.
+The Board shall be fully empowered to oversee and direct all the affairs of MnCCC and to do all things necessary or convenient for the furtherance of the purposes of MnCCC, including but not limited to: expending and receiving funds; entering into contracts, leases, and other agreements and obligations; employing personnel either as employees or by contract, including consultants, such as technology advisors, attorneys, accountants, or others.
+At all times as Member is an eligible Voting Member (as such term is defined in the Bylaws), Member and each other eligible MnCCC Voting Member shall elect those Board representatives as provided in the Bylaws, whose term shall be defined by the Bylaws.

-The Board shall have the full authority and direction of Member to oversee and manage the business of the MCCC, except: (a) as may be limited or otherwise modified from time to time by any resolution duly approved by the majority affirmative vote of Voting Members in attendance at the Annual Meeting, or at a special meeting of Voting Members called, noticed and held for such purposes; or (b) and/or except for matters of long range policy, or any proposed amendment of this Agreement or of the Bylaws; or (c) the approval of the MCCC annual budget, which shall each be the exclusive province of the Voting Members.
-The MCCC Board shall be comprised of the officers, regional representatives, and the Information Service Support Group at-large Member, all as designated in the Bylaws, and a majority of all then-current Board members shall be necessary and sufficient to constitute a quorum for the transaction of business.
+The Board shall have the full authority and direction of Membership to oversee and manage the business of = MnCCC, except: (a) as may be limited or otherwise modified by any resolution duly approved by the majority affirmative vote of Voting Members in attendance at the Annual Meeting, or at a special meeting of Voting Members called, noticed, and held for such purposes; or (b) and/or except for matters of long range policy, or any proposed amendment of this Agreement or of the Bylaws; or (c) the approval of the MnCCC annual budget, which shall each be the exclusive province of the Voting Members.
+The MnCCC Board shall be comprised of the officers, regional representatives, and the Technical Representative, all as designated in the Bylaws, and a majority of all then-current Board members shall be necessary and sufficient to constitute a quorum for the transaction of business.

 Article V